diegojromerolopez/djbdd/README.md

 // adding the operators -> (implication) and <-> (double implication) String function = "(a && b) || (c && d)";

-// With the current implementation, you can only specify
-// a static variable ordering, that is, in our example
+// The variable ordering is given by the order
-// the variable ordering of array of strings 'variables'.
+// of variables in the array of strings 'variables'.

 // Construction of a new BDD
 BDD bdd = new BDD(function);